alberchec/Cpp-Challenges/MyOwn/Correios/README.md

 - The second is track_numbers_file, location where your tracking numbers are going to be stored.

-After compiling correios.cpp and obtaining correios.out, you can run the executable in five manners.
+After compiling correios.cpp and obtaining correios.out, you have five ways to run the executable in terminal.

 - Add tracking numbers